top of page

 Visual representation of beliefs and mindset shifts during life transition work with a therapist.

-A Gentle Next Step
+The Next Step

 If you’re curious whether this approach fits, I invite you to reach out.
 You can share a little about what you’re going through and what you’re hoping for.
 We’ll talk about what support could look like and whether working together makes sense.